kevin0120/mix/docs/DATA_FORMATS_INPUT.md

 #### Field Templates:

-The field keyword tells Telegraf to give the metric that field name.
+The field keyword tells Rush to give the metric that field name.
 So the following template:

 ```toml